biocuration2023/biocuration2023.github.io/abstracts.md

 Workshop proposals can be submitted for consideration through [this form](https://forms.gle/iYUu2RN25TgUMW7x9) until December 23<sup>rd</sup>, 2022.

+<a id="virtual-issue"></a>

 ### Biocuration Virtual Issue 2023 in *Database*

-Abstracts accepted for poster and oral submissions to the conference may additionally be submitted for consideration as part of the Biocuration Virtual Issue 2023 in [*Database*](https://academic.oup.com/database).
+Abstracts accepted for poster and oral presentation at the conference may additionally be submitted for consideration as part of the Biocuration Virtual Issue 2023 in [*Database*](https://academic.oup.com/database).
 If you wish for your paper to be considered for inclusion, please [submit it to the journal](http://mc.manuscriptcentral.com/database) before April 30<sup>th</sup>, 2023 and indicate in your cover letter that a corresponding abstract has been accepted for